Mommyhood

 Dining Above and Drifting Through

 My first dinner in Paris was at 58 Tour Eiffel (update: now Madame Brasserie), on the first floor of the Eiffel Tower itself, elevated in the most literal sense.
-I’ll admit, I was a bit underwhelmed because the ambience didn’t quite live up to the setting, but the experience is still felt worth having.
-We were supposed to go all the way to the top, but B managed to lose the tickets.
+I’ll admit, I was a bit underwhelmed because the ambience didn’t quite live up to the setting, but the experience still felt worth having.
+We were supposed to go all the way to the top, but we managed to lose the tickets.
 I didn’t mind.
 The view from where we were was more than enough, and watching kids ice-skate above the city turned out to be unexpectedly entertaining.
-That part, at least, was a hoot.
+That part, at least, was entertaining.

 did you notice the address on the building behind me?